Soyuzivka

-Soyuzivka Heritage Center (Ukrainian: Союзівка), also known as Soyuzivka, Suzi-Q, or the Q, is a Ukrainian cultural center located in the hamlet of Kerhonkson, New York in Ulster County, in the Shawangunk Ridge area south of the Catskill Mountains in upstate New York.
+Soyuzivka Heritage Center (Ukrainian: Союзівка), also known as Soyuzivka, Suzi-Q, or the Q, is a Ukrainian cultural center located in the hamlet of Kerhonkson, New York, in Ulster County, in the Shawangunk Ridge area south of the Catskill Mountains.
 Soyuzivka hosts children's heritage camps, Ukrainian dance camps, workshops, seminars, festivals, concerts, dance recitals and art exhibits for those interested in learning about Ukraine and its culture.

-Soyuzivka's mission is to promote, preserve and share the Ukrainian culture.
+Soyuzivka's mission is to promote, preserve and share Ukrainian culture.
 With its programs, Soyuzivka aims to instill pride in Ukrainian heritage among Ukrainian North American youth and to showcase Ukrainian culture to a North American audience.

 History

 In 1952, the Ukrainian National Association, a fraternal organization established in 1894, purchased the property in response to the need of its growing Ukrainian community for a cultural center.
 Soyuzivka provided language workshops, heritage studies, festivals, concerts, dances, art exhibits and children's summer camps.
 It has been providing this service for over 50 years.

 Soyuzivka thrived under the leadership of Walter Kwas, a great supporter of the arts, who dedicated his entire life to bettering the center, and was the person responsible for inviting fine artists, musicians and dancers to exhibit, hold recitals and workshops at the resort during the summer months and holidays.

 Kwas modeled the resort after the architecture of the Carpathian mountains, with the famous woodcarver, Cherniovsky, embellishing the individual buildings that made up the premises.
 Each of these buildings was named after a city or region in Ukraine.